-The approved document H – Drainage and Waste Disposal (2015 edition) offers guidance on building regulations that are relevant to drainage, septic tanks and sewage treatment plants.
+The approved document H – Drainage and Waste Disposal (2015 edition) offers guidance on planning and building regulations that are relevant to drainage, septic tanks and sewage treatment plants.

 The main provisions of these regulations are: